kiransharma755/cloudpractioner_certification/README.md

 5. elasticity
 6. scalling

-### types of cloud or cloud deployment model
+# Types of cloud or cloud deployment model
-there are three types of cloud deployments:
+There are three types of cloud deployments:

 1. private cloud
 2. public cloud